sigma0-dev/charms/hello-world.md

 # or something like this if you want to spend an existing Charm
 # rawtxhex=$(b createrawtransaction '''[ { "txid": "dafd94568e0d8fb0e72c9bb84e54b227c9cad28168611fe3d37f06276125e247", "vout": 0 } ]''' '''[{ "'$recipient'": 0.00010000 }]''')

-fee_rate=2
+fee_rate=2 # per vB

 draft_tx_hex=$(b -named fundrawtransaction $rawtxhex changePosition=1 fee_rate=$fee_rate | jq -r '.hex')

-# now choose a funding output with a few thousand sats (50000 should be more than enough)
+# now choose a funding output with a few thousand sats (10000 should be more than enough)
 b listunspent

 # MUST NOT be one of those being spent by $draft_tx_hex (printed out by this)